Session 2 - Module A: Advanced LangChain Patterns¶

 D) Agent type parameter

-Question 5: What happens in the synthesis phase of the complex workflow?
+Question 5: What happens in the ML pipeline phase of the complex data workflow?

 A) Initial data gathering